Sebazzz/NUnitTestOrdering/README.md

 Above code will run test fixture `Fixture1` first, then it will whatever fixtures in `MyOtherOrderedTestFixture` and then `Fixture2` and `Fixture3`.

+You may also add methods decorated with `OneTimeSetupAttribute` and `OneTimeTearDownAttribute` to allow code to run before the fixture executes and after the fixture executes.

 Please also view the samples [in the tests](src/NUnitTestOrdering.Tests/TestData) of various use cases showing how to use this library.

 ### Test Method ordering